-Part D - Assessment of attendance
+Part G - Assessment of attendance

-(24) All students enrolled in on-campus coursework units at VU are encouraged and expected to attend their classes as scheduled on the timetable in order to optimise their academic success.
-Except as in instances outlined below, attendance at scheduled activities is not compulsory and students will neither be awarded marks for attendance alone nor have marks deducted due to non-attendance.

-(25) Units and/or courses may require mandatory attendance at specific activities due to professional or government accreditation requirements, where a unit learning outcome has a significant competency component or assessment is based around the placement of a student in a workplace or community setting.

-(26) The following are examples where a mandatory attendance requirement may be appropriate:
+- (35) Students enrolled in in-person (IP) or online real time (ORT) coursework units at VU are encouraged and expected to attend their classes as scheduled on the timetable in order to optimise their academic success.
+Except as in instances outlined below, attendance at scheduled activities is not compulsory and students will neither be awarded marks for attendance alone nor have marks deducted due to non-attendance. - (36) Units and/or courses may require mandatory attendance at specific activities due to professional or regulatory accreditation requirements, or where a unit learning outcome has a significant competency component or where assessment is based around the placement of a student in a workplace or community setting. - (37) The following are examples where a mandatory attendance requirement may be appropriate:

 - a.
 A student is assessed upon performance in a clinical, teaching or other placement over a defined period of time. - b.
 A student is assessed on their artistic or sporting performance. - c.
-A student is required to demonstrate their development of skills in a laboratory or similar environment.
+A student is required to demonstrate their development of skills in a laboratory or similar environment. - d.
+A student is required to engage in team-based learning to satisfy a learning outcome.

-(27) In units where mandatory attendance for specific activities is required the following must occur:
+(38) In units where mandatory attendance for specific activities is required the following must occur:

 - a.
-This information must be provided in the accredited unit information under 'assessment'. - b.
+This information must be provided in the accredited unit information under 'assessment' and recorded in CAMS. - b.
 Students must be advised at the commencement of the unit that specified minimum attendance at a particular activity or series of activities is required.
 This should be done in writing in the introduction section on the LMS and verbally or in writing at the commencement of the particular activity. - c.
 Students must be advised under what circumstances and with what documentation a student is permitted to miss a session.
 These requirements must conform with the rules for special consideration.
-See Assessment for Learning Adjustments to Assessment Procedure - d.
-Attendance records must be kept.
+See Assessment for Learning Adjustments to Assessment Procedure. - d.
+Attendance records must be kept, using the Attendance register in VU Collaborate.
 Students must be given access to their own attendance records upon request. - e.
-Students must be notified at the commencement of the unit of options for completion if they fail to meet the attendance requirements, e.g. make-up sessions, alternative activities.
+Students must be notified at the commencement of the unit of any options for completion if they fail to meet the attendance requirements, e.g. make-up sessions, alternative activities.

-Part E - Hurdle task requirements
+Part H - Hurdle task requirements

-(28) Within a unit, it is expected that the unit learning outcomes will be assessed using a variety of assessment tasks.
+(39) Within a unit, it is expected that the unit learning outcomes will be assessed using a variety of assessment tasks.
 However, in certain instances it may not be possible to assess a particular learning outcome using more than one assessment task.
 Such a learning outcome may involve: